-Top 15 Iconic Views in San Luis Obispo
+15 of the Best Views in San Luis Obispo

 San Luis Obispo has an abundance of open spaces, unique hikes and panoramic ocean views, providing ample opportunity for visitors to stretch their legs and get outside.
-I’ve rounded up the best views of San Luis Obispo that every adventurous visitor should check out.
+We’ve rounded up some of the best views in San Luis Obispo that every adventurous visitor should check out.

 1. Prefumo Canyon